Web-Advanced-Spring-2017/slides/source/content/class1.md

 - General sense of deploying on various frameworks

 The focus is not on :
-- One specific JS library
+- Specifically on front-end JS libraries like D3.js, p5.js or jQuery etc
-- Application workflow
+- A single project development throughout the semester
-- A specific project theme
+- A specific MVC (Model View Controller)

 ---
 class: middle, center